shawnohare/conf/README.md

 basic options are

 1. Build nix-darwin and include home-manager as a nix-darwin module.
-In theory this option is preferred, but we have run into some stability issues
+In theory this option is preferred, but we have run into some stability issues.
 1. Build a stand-alone home-manager.

 Confer [Nix Academy's nix on macOS](https://nixcademy.com/posts/nix-on-macos/).

 #### Install nix-darwin

 We install nix-darwin by building this flake for a specific host (e.g., "work")